-The company has initiated energy saving measures within the company.
-Low ballast lighting has been installed in the warehouse, fans are used in preference to air-conditioning, renewable energy is used for heating and lights and appliances including computers are switched off when not in use.
+The company has initiated many energy saving measures.
+Low ballast lighting has been installed in the warehouse, fans are used in preference to airconditioning, renewable energy is used for heating and lights and appliances including computers are switched off when not in use.